4.1 Lagging for the Break

 (a) The cue ball begins in hand behind the head string.

-(b) If no called ball is pocketed, the cue ball and two object balls must each be driven to a rail or the shot is a breaking foul.
+(b) If no called ball is pocketed, the cue ball and two object balls must each be driven to a rail after the cue ball contacts the rack or the shot is a breaking foul.
 (See 8.4 Driven to a Rail.)
 This is penalized by subtracting two points from the breaker’s score.
 (See 4.10 Breaking Foul.)
 The non-breaking player may accept the balls in position or may require the breaker to play another opening break shot, until he satisfies the requirements for an opening break or the non-shooting player accepts the table in position.
 (See 4.11 Serious Fouls)

 4.4 Continuing Play and Winning the Game

 The shooter remains at the table as long as he continues to legally pocket called balls or wins the game by scoring the required number of points.
 When fourteen balls from a rack have been legally pocketed, play is suspended until the balls are re-racked.The shooter remains at the table as long as he continues to legally pocket called balls or wins the game by scoring the required number of points.
 When fourteen balls from a rack have been legally pocketed, play is suspended until the balls are re-racked.

 Shots must be called as explained in 1.6 Standard Call Shot.
 The shooter may call “safety” in which case play passes to the opponent at the end of the shot and any object ball pocketed on the safety is spotted.

 All balls pocketed on fouls, or on safeties, or without a called ball having been pocketed, and all balls driven off the table are spotted.
 (See 1.4 Spotting Balls.)
 If the fifteenth ball of a rack needs to be spotted and the fourteen balls have not been touched, the fifteenth ball will spot on the apex spot and the referee may use the triangle to assure a tight rack.